gin0115/Perique_Migrations_Example/readme.md

 ![Table Structure](docs/created_table.png)
 ![Seeded Table Rows](docs/seeded_value.png)

-## Once it has been deactivated, the table and its seeded data will be dropped.
+## Once it has been uninstalled(deleted), the table and its seeded data will be dropped.

 ## Migration Model